wartman/pine/readme.md

 }
 ```

-When we call `location.get()` inside the `Observer`, the Observer subscribes to it and will run its handler function every time the atom changes.
+When we call `location.get()` inside the `Observer`, the Observer subscribes to it and will run its handler function every time the signal changes.

 This is basically how Pine is tracking changes in the AutoComponent.
-It's wrapping in the render method in an Observer, then wrapping each var field in the class with an Atom, and then requests a re-render if any of its subscribed atoms changes.
+It's wrapping in the render method in an Observer, then wrapping each var field in the class with an Signal, and then requests a re-render if any of its subscribed signals changes.

 > It's actually a bit more complex than that, as Components are designed to change constantly and we need to do some things to ensure that we're not constantly creating new Observers and Atoms, but that's the general idea.

-This means that *any* Atom will be subscribed to if its used inside an `AutoComponent`.
-For example, we can use a global Atom if we want:
+This means that *any* Signal will be subscribed to if its used inside an `AutoComponent`.
+For example, we can use a global Signal if we want:

 ```haxe
 import js.Browser;